 Sharpness is all around very nice.
 It’s good in the center and stays good in the corners.

 It’s sharper than a lot of my “classic” lenses except for a few.
 In early tests, I’m seeing the Kipon 50mm lens is actually a touch sharper than this one, and the Voigtlander 35mm f1.7 is actually sharper as well.
-Yes, I know, two completely different focal lengths, but there isn’t really anything else to test this against that I currently own and I own almost all the Fujifilm primes except for the Fujinon 80mm macro, which I believe is the sharpest lens Fujifilm has produced to date?
+Yes, I know, two completely different focal lengths.

 My daughter was moving around a lot, but I managed to get a few shots at f5.6.

 I shot this using an Einstein 640 with the Fujifilm X-Pro2.
 ISO 200, f5.6, 1/60.

 Diffraction & Spherical Aberrations

 The center of the lens has a blue tint, which clears up at around f5.6.
 In terms of sharpness, f4 to f8 render the most detail.

 At f11 the lens is still very useable with only some loss in IQ from diffraction.
 By f16 you will see a significant loss in detail and micro-contrast.

 You will see some chromatic aberrations with this lens.
-Nothing serious, but it’s not quite as corrected as some of the modern lenses you see with more complicated designs.
+Nothing serious, but it’s not quite as correct as some of the modern lenses you see with more complicated designs.

 Some vignetting at f2.4, by f4 it clears up.
 By f5.6 it’s almost completely gone.

 There is also a noticeable bright spot in the center until about f4.
 You can especially see it in the Chromatic Aberration sample above.

 The Kipon 75mm only has some very minor barrel distortion, that’s about it.

-Flaring is very well controlled.
 I haven’t really noticed it being an issue in casual shooting, so I took it out and shot into the sun.
-Even at f2.4 and shooting directly into the sun I still see very little flaring and very little loss in image quality.
-Usually, older and cheaper lenses like the Kamlan 50mm f1.1 will fail the test here.
+Even at f2.4 and shooting directly into the sun I still see only moderate flaring with only some noticeable reduction in color and contrast.

 Art And Character